fclaerho/ansible-role-macos/README.md

 Restoring an app does not support a full install and is primarily designed for restoring a configuration.

 NOTICE!
 Purging an app includes its defaults, preferences, support, container and package.
-Make sure to have a backup of your application defaults beforehands.
+Make sure to have a backup of your application defaults beforehand.

 | Name | Default | Description |
 |------|---------|-------------|